 So the big night is over and you're officially married.
-If you're not leaving for the honeymoon right away, a postwedding brunch can be a great way to wind down the festivities.
+If you're not leaving for the honeymoon right away, a postwedding brunch can be a great way to wind down the weekend's festivities.
 Newlyweds can enjoy a final opportunity to thank their guests and spend a little more time with loved ones.
 Here are some tips to get you started.

 Traditionally, the bride's parents pay, but it's a nice gesture (if you have the funds) to pay for it yourselves.
-Show off as gracious newlyweds by playing the perfect hosts!
+Show off as gracious newlyweds by playing the perfect hosts.

 Where Should We Have It?

-Generally, the brunch should be held near the wedding location so that guests who traveled from out of town will not be inconvenienced.
+Generally, the brunch should be held near the wedding location so guests who traveled from out of town will not be inconvenienced.
 A landmark diner?
 A friend's backyard?
 Do you really love his parents' pad?
 Were you married in a hotel that has a restaurant or cozy lounge?
-Ask if you could hold the brunch there and see if they can arrange a special menu for the occasion.
+Ask if you could hold the brunch there and see if you can arrange a special menu for the occasion.

 Should We Send Invites?

-Insert a card inside the wedding invitations of the guests you would like to attend the post-wedding fete.
+Insert a card inside the wedding invitations of the guests you would like to attend the postwedding fete.
 Or you can send out a separate mailing entirely—it's really up to you.
 The cards can be as formal or as casual as the brunch itself.
-If very casual, invite your guests via telephone or email.
+If very casual, invite your guests via email.
 You can also tailor the invitation to a theme to fit with the menu.